 Choose nutrient-dense foods.
 The easiest way to do this is fill your plate with organic greens and veggies and avoid white flour and white sugar.
 Keep a pretty decanter of pure filtered water (add lemon slices or fresh mint) on the kitchen counter or your desk, and drink half a cup every time you pass by or begin a new task.
 You will have more energy, better sleep, clearer skin… and your baby will reap the benefits.

-Curl your eyelashes, use a pink toned blush to perk up tired looking skin, and add highlighter to cheekbones, under brow bone, and on the inside of the eye area near your nose.
-A great boar bristle brush will keep your hair shiny and moisturized, and will help prevent breakage.
+What’s a list of healthy pregnancy beauty tips without a few tricks for the days when you feel less than your loveliest.
+Curl your eyelashes.
+Use a pink toned blush to perk up tired looking skin.
+Add highlighter to cheekbones, under brow bone, and on the inside of the eye area near your nose.
+A great boar bristle brush will keep your hair shiny and hydrated and will help prevent breakage.

 Choose better beauty products.